rgknp/AIDayLabs/lab01.1-computer_vision/0_README.md

 	- **Starting-ImageProcessing** and **Finished-ImageProcessing**: There is a folder for starting, which you should use if you are going through the labs, but there is also a finished folder if you get stuck or run out of time.
 Each folder contains a solution (.sln) that has several different projects for the workshop, let's take a high level look at them:
 		- **ProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
 		- **ImageStorageLibrary**: Since Cosmos DB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and Cosmos DB.
-		- **TestApp**: A UWP application that allows you to load your images and call the various cognitive services on them, then explore the results.
-Useful for experimentation and exploration of your images.
 		- **TestCLI**: A Console application allowing you to call the Computer Vision Cognitive Service and then upload the images and data to Azure.
 Images are uploaded to Blob Storage, and the various metadata (tags, captions, image ids) are uploaded to Cosmos DB.

 		_TestCLI_ contains a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
 It starts blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.